rapooklp/rapooklp/README.md

 **`Aspiring Data & Quantitative Analyst`**

-I am Aspiring Data & Quantitative Analyst from South Africa.
+I am an Aspiring Data & Quantitative Analyst from South Africa.
 I hold two degrees in the field of finace.
 My academic journey began with a Bachelor of Commerce in Mathematical Sciences, where I specialized in Financial Risk Management.
 Building on this foundation, I pursued a postgraduate diploma in risk management to further enhance my expertise.
 Currently, I am expanding my skill set by undertaking a short course in data science and machine learning through UDEMY.
 I am passionate about leveraging my knowledge to make informed decisions and drive innovation in the ever-evolving landscape of Finance."

 ## My Education Background
 - Postgraduate Diploma : Risk management from University of South Africa | Pretoria, South Africa